SirJonthe/retro3d/README.md

 Foo             *c = e->AddComponent<Foo>();
 ```

-The ECS model is mainly a model of composition over inheritance where a game object, called entity (which is essentially a completely blank data slot) consists of a number of custom components that define its behavior.
+The ECS model is mainly a model of composition over inheritance where a game object, called entity, (which is essentially a completely blank data slot) consists of a number of custom components that define its behavior.
 This eliminates the need to create a completely new type of entity when the behavior needs to be modified regardless of if its behavior should differ only slightly or even greatly from an already existing base object.
 Systems, in turn, work on classes of components, and can be readily compared to a rulebook of a game.
 Systems, however, are not just a way to modify the game rules, but also the behavior of retro3d itself.

 A benefit with this kind of model is two-fold; The processor can work on multiple components in tandem enabling parallel processing, and the programmer can alter the behavior of each game object on the fly without having to resort to contrived gameplay code or inheritance on a game object basis when only a slight change of behavior is sought.